Miss Heather Kincaid

 Co-creating three specialised blended learning courses for critical care nurses allowed for a curriculum tailored to the needs of our practice partners.
 I am also very aware that for many critical care nurses, returning to study or transitioning to UK higher education as overseas nurses is a daunting experience.
 I am committed to offering tailored support programmes that ensure their success.
 Through providing a nurturing environment, academic guidance, and helping our students acclimate to the academic setting, I strive to empower them on their academic journey and enable them to make significant contributions to the critical care landscape.

-As the admissions, recruitment, and outreach tutor, my passion lies in providing talented individuals with the opportunity to pursue a rewarding career in nursing.
+As the admissions, recruitment, and outreach tutor, my passion lies in providing talented and passionate individuals with the opportunity to pursue a rewarding career in nursing.
 Kingston University takes pride in its equitable and seamless application process, attracting enthusiastic students from diverse backgrounds.
 It brings me immense joy to connect with schools, colleges, and educational institutions, where I can share the remarkable successes of our nursing programme and inspire young minds to consider the fulfilling path of healthcare.

 Academic responsibilities